dorothy-ordogh/NanaKala/README.md

 A note on how expenses work:
 If you are submitting an expense for a single user, you must add the user information and the information required in the split object (i.e. user and amount) in order to correctly assign the information to that one user.
 The same goes for several users.

+In addition, to access and edit the expense for the one user, you need to use the expense ID returned from the post request.
+This is important so that no duplicates occur in the database (there is an issue to refactor everything so that this won't be a requirement in the future).

 If you are submitting an expense for a group, you must include the "gid" field with the group's ID and then the expense will be assigned to the group BUT NOT TO EACH INDIVIDUAL USER IN THE GROUP.

 The "budgetid" field is to associate the expense with a certian budget identified by its ID.